electricimp/AzureIoTHub/README.md

 You will need a Microsoft Azure account.
 If you do not have one please sign up [here](https://azure.microsoft.com/en-us/resources/videos/sign-up-for-microsoft-azure/) before continuing.

 The Azure Portal provides a *Connection String*.
-This is needed to create an iothub.Registry or iothub.Client object, follow the steps below to get either a *Registry Connection String* or *Device Connection String*.
+This is needed to create an AzureIoTHub.Registry or AzureIoTHub.Client object, follow the steps below to get either a *Registry Connection String* or *Device Connection String*.

 To get the *Registry Connection String* you will require owner-level permissions.
 Please use this option if you have not configured a device in the Azure Portal.